Open process

 Foto: Mark Frost

-The 1990s are known in East Germany as the »baseball bat years«.
-Violence was the breeding ground for right-wing terrorism.
-In Germany, second and third generations were born to parents who came to Germany to rebuild the country after the Second World War.
-Based on the NSU, the exhibition shows these stories of migration and the everyday racism that people are still exposed to today.
-It also highlights their resistance and depicts ongoing right-wing violence and the voices that have vociferously stood up against it.
+The 1990s are known in East Germany as the "baseball bat years".
+The violence was the breeding ground for right-wing terrorist violence.
+The second and third generations of people whose parents came to Germany after the Second World War to rebuild the country were born in Germany.
+Based on the NSU complex, the exhibition showed these migration stories and the everyday racism that people are still exposed to today.
+But also their resistance to it.
+It described the continuous right-wing violence and the loud voices that stood up against it.

 Events